flibustier/blockathon2018.github.io/README.md

 And this post on how [Dutch Blockchain Hackathon](https://dev.to/jstvssr/how-a-hackathon-appreciates-quality-code) appreciated quality code.

-Let's build some great software!!
+Let's build some great banking software !!

 [Martin](https://github.com/mboerman) and [Michiel](https://github.com/michielcuijpers)